nbeliy/eegBidsCreator/README.md

 - Difficult distinguish start of next bidsifier form end of old -- **done**
 - Treat Frequency correction (how?)
 - Anonymization -- *partially done*
+- Copy auxiliary files into BIDS folder
+- Pack script into executable
+- Transform into C with cpython